BCDA-APS/gestalt/docs/reference/nodes/positioners.md

 type, and you want to horizontally center it within its parent, you would change that type to '!hcenter:Text'.

+Positioners are set up to be generated last among a set of unordered children nodes.
+This allows the rest of the nodes to expand the size of a parent widget before determining positioning.
+Be careful though, as this does mean that the later generated widgets will appear above any other widgets they share area with, despite being written in the stylesheet earlier.
+You can overwrite this behavior by setting the "render-order" attribute to 0, but you may then have to define your positioner node in a later part of the stylesheet in order for it to see the correct parent height and width.

+As well, it's important to note that this is only for unordered sets of children nodes.
+FlowNodes will ignore this order and will place children nodes in the order they are defined in the template.

 ### ACenter